mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

   ```

 - The `Day` component slot no longer receives a `selectedDays` prop.
-  If you need to access it, you can control the value and pass it to the component props slot:
+  If you need to access it, you can control the value and pass it to the component slots props:

   ```tsx
   function CustomDay({ selectedDay, ...other }) {